-Covid 19 Delta outbreak: Prime Minister Jacinda Ardern says anti-vax doctor putting lives at risk - NZ Herald
+Covid-19 Delta outbreak: Prime Minister Jacinda Ardern says anti-vax doctor putting lives at risk - NZ Herald

 Prime Minister Jacinda Ardern has condemned the actions of a Canterbury doctor issuing medical certificates as vaccine exemptions, saying she is putting lives at risk.

+It comes as the New Zealand Medical Council confirms it has received a notification about Dr Jonie Girouard and is now considering how best to keep the public safe.

-Ardern this morning confirmed investigations were under way into the actions of Dr Jonie Girouard, who was caught on camera issuing fake vaccine exemption certificates.
+Ardern this morning confirmed investigations were under way into the actions of the Kaiapoi doctor, who was caught on camera issuing fake vaccine exemption certificates.

-The Prime Minister said the Kaiapoi doctor's actions were dangerous and officials were making sure this would not happen again.
+The Prime Minister said the doctor's actions were dangerous and officials were making sure this would not happen again.

 "I think everybody would be disappointed and upset to see a health professional undertaking activity such as this that puts people at risk."